 Welcome to Follow the Hound, the overland adventures of Ross, Dee and Frankie; our (not-so) faithful hound.

-We are travelling the world in our Toyota Land Cruiser 78, in the USA, heading up to Canada for summer before joining the Pan-Americas Highway and heading South through Mexico, Central America and eventually working our way all the way down to Argentina.
+We are travelling the world in our Toyota Land Cruiser 78, currently in Guatemala, after a year split between the USA and Mexico.
+We are on the Pan-Americas Highway, heading South through Central America and eventually working our way down to Argentina.

 A few things about us